Floorp-Projects/Floorp/docs/code-quality/coding-style/format_cpp_code_with_clang-format.rst

 Configuring the clang-format commit hook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run clang-format at commit phase, run ``mach boostrap`` or just add
+To run clang-format at commit phase, run ``mach bootstrap`` or just add
 the following line in the ``hgrc`` file:

 .. code:: ini